-The Company and domestic subsidiaries of the Group adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
-Under the LPA, the Company makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.
+The Company and its domestic subsidiaries adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
+Under the LPA, the Company and its domestic subsidiaries make monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.

-Expenses under the defined contribution plan for the years ended December 31, 2019 and 2018 were NT\$32,830 thousand and NT\$31,123 thousand, respectively.
+Expenses under the defined contribution plan for the years ended December 31, 2020 and 2019 were NT\$21,519 thousand and NT\$32,830 thousand, respectively.